-filename A PKCS#12 file that contains a certificate chain and private key-required.

-password A password for the private key-optional.

-It is bad practice to supply the password from

-configuration for deployed systems.
-If the password is not

-supplied, the user is prompted for it.

-password_file The name of a file containing the password for the private key-optional.

-This option is not recommended for deployed systems.

-For the pkcs11 (smart card) authentication method, the following authentication data can be provided in auth_method_data:

-provider A name that identifies the underlying PKCS #11

-toolkit used by Orbix to communicate with the smart

-card.

-The toolkit currently used by Orbix has the provider

-name dkck132.dll (from Baltimore).

-slot The number of a particular slot on the smart card

-(for example, 0) containing the user's credentials.

-pin A PIN to gain access to the smart card-optional.
+filename A PKCS#12 file that contains a certificate chain and private key- required . password A password for the private key-optional.
+It is bad practice to supply the password from configuration for deployed systems.
+If the password is not supplied, the user is prompted for it. password_file The name of a file containing the password for the private key- optional .
+This option is not recommended for deployed systems. - (smart card) authentication method, the following data can be provided in auth_method_data: provider A name that identifies the underlying pkcs #11 toolkit used by Orbix to communicate with the smart card. slot The number of a particular slot on the smart card (for example, 0) containing the user's credentials. pin A PIN to gain access to the smart card-

-It is bad practice to supply the PIN from

-configuration for deployed systems.
-If the PIN is not

-supplied, the user is prompted for it.
+optional.
+It is bad practice to supply the PIN from configuration for deployed systems.
+If the PIN is not supplied, the user is prompted for it.
 For the security_label authentication method on Windows, the following authentication data can be provided in auth_method_data:

-label (Windows and Schannel only.)
-The common name (CN) from an application certificate's subject DN
+label(Windows with Schannel only.)
+The

+common name (CN) from an application

+certificate's subject DN

-For example, to configure an application on Windows to use a certificate, bob.p12, whose private key is encrypted with the bobpass password, set the auth method data as follows:
+For example, to configure an application on Windows to use a certificate, bob.p12, whose private key is encrypted with the bobpass password, set the auth_method_data as follows:

-'''

-principal_sponsor:auth_method_data =

-["filename=c:\users\bob\bob.p12", "password=bobpass"];
+principal_sponsor:auth_method_data = ["filename=c:\users\bob\bob.p12", "password=bobpass"];

-'''